mlswg/mls-protocol/draft-ietf-mls-protocol.md

 add new members).

 The signatures used in this document are encoded as specified in {{!RFC8446}}.
-In particular, ECDSA signatures are DER-encoded and EdDSA signatures are defined as the concatenation of `r` and `s` as specified in {{?RFC8032}}.
+In particular, ECDSA signatures are DER encoded, and EdDSA signatures are defined as the concatenation of `R` and `S`, as specified in {{?RFC8032}}.

 To disambiguate different signatures used in MLS, each signed value is prefixed by a label as shown below: